apoirrier/hack-platform/README.md

 Launch the containers using `docker-compose up -d`.

 Try to send DNS queries from the user using `docker exec -it user dig @192.168.23.23 perdu.fr`.
+A student can connect to the middle box via SSH, using `ssh student@<ip_of_host> -p 2322`, password is `Hellothere`..
-Try to see if you can see those requests from the middlebox using `docker exec -it middle tcpdump port 53`.
+Try to see packets with `tcpdump port 53`.

 Stop all containers with `docker-compose down`.

 ## ToDo

-- create a real client sending regular DNS queries and sending some http query with flag using the answer
+- create a real client sending regular DNS queries and sending some http query with flag using the answer.
-- allow direct SSH connection to the middle box
+- create configuration for multiple students.